For pets to qualify for a passport they have to do the following:

-- Following the initial issue of a PETS passport there is a 21 day wait before entry or re-entry into the UK is allowed.
+- Following the initial release of a PETS passport there is a 21 day wait before entry or re-entry into the UK is allowed.

-- Before hand, it may be worth checking any additional requirements that you may need as some countries you may be travelling through or to will require an export health certificate.
+- Before hand, it may be worth checking any additional requirements that you may need as some countries you will be travelling through or to will require an export health certificate.

 For anyone wishing to travel to an unlisted third country then please contact the surgery for more details as different rules will apply and these passports can take uo to a minium of three months.
 We also advise that you visit the defra website for the full information.

 Other things to check before you go include the approved transport companies and authorised routes for travel.
 Do you have pet insurance?
-Is your accommodation pet friendly?
-What breed of dog do you own, some countries vary with breeds to what they class under the Dangerous Dogs Act.
+Is your accommodation pet-friendly?
+What breed of dog do you own, some countries vary with breeds to what they class under the dangerous dog act.